Erofix1/Lots-of-Giants/README.md

 - Solve a problem where sometimes HUD elements like Soldier's Banner Charge Bar or Sandman ball re-charge bar not showing.

+- Add a command that allows to change required flag while server is running to allow others to use the command.
+(Idk if this is already a thing but it will make my job easier by just updating one type of version).

-- Make giants take fixed backstab damage.
-(Normal Giants will take 500).
+- DONE - Make giants take fixed backstab damage. - CODE MADE BY HIGPS (Normal Giants will take 500).
 (Bosses take 5000 damage).